OpenNuvoton/NuMaker_UNO/README.md

 # Compatible Versions of Arduino IDE
 * 2.3.2 up
-* Debug funtion is supported.
+* Debug function is supported for boards with Nu-Link2.
+Nu-Link1 is not supported so far.

 # Disclaimer
 The Software is furnished "AS IS", without warranty as to performance or results, and